CollegeBoreal/INF1006-202-19A-01/Q.Query/Corrections/README.md

 ###  =[BEGIN]============== Exécution du script 300104541 ===============
 ```
 mysql: [Warning] Using a password on the command line interface can be insecure.
-ERROR 1064 (42000) at line 47: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'Virtuelle
-nom VARCHAR (2) NOT NULL,
-Vente Virtuelle INT

-)' at line 1
+ERROR 1060 (42S21) at line 44: Duplicate column name 'diffusion'
 mysql: [Warning] Using a password on the command line interface can be insecure.
+ERROR 1406 (22001) at line 5: Data too long for column 'Consoles' at row 1
 ```
 ###  =[END]============== Exécution du script 300104541 ===============